Oxonitridosilicate: Properties

 Oxonitridosilicates have diverse structures.
 At the small scale silicon forms tetrahedral shapes surrounded by four oxygen or nitrogen atoms.
 With oxygen, one point of a tetrahedron can be bridged to another denoted O[2], or the oxygen can be a terminal atom denoted O[1].
 With nitrogen, it can be shared in more ways: terminal N[1], bridged between two tetrahedra N[2], or even three or four: N[3], N[4].
 With nitrogen, tetrahedra can be fused on an edge, or a point, whereas oxygen only connects tetrahedra at a vertex.

 The condensation ratio, denoted by K indicates how condensed the tetrahedra are.
 K is the number of silicon atoms divided by the sum of oxygen and nitrogen.
 For SiN48− or SIO24+ K is 1/4 and it increases to 1/2 for SiO2.

 Use

-Oxonitridosilicates doped with europium have been used a as phosphors in white LEDs, as they convert some blue light to other colours that can mix to white.
+Oxonitridosilicates doped with europium have been used as phosphors in white LEDs, as they convert some blue light to other colours that can mix to white.